MuhtasimTanmoy/notebook/books/design pattern - elements of reusable object oriented software.md

-# Design Pattern - Elements of reusable object oriented Software
+# Design Pattern - Elements of reusable object-oriented Software

 - Designing object-oriented software is hard, and designing reusable object-oriented software is even harder.